ISO-BEL/TCP-server-and-client/README.md

 * handle signals causing system calls to interupt.
 * error handling for every system call.
 * preventing zombie processes from simultaneous same signals.
-* insure all of the message is sent and recv'ed (is byte stream).
+* insure all of the message is sent and recv'ed.

 ### Possibly An Improvement
 * use the sigpromask() function to catch signals/clean up zombies only in specific parts of the code.